SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The wineries in and around Monterey are becoming another top attraction.
 There are a few ways to enjoy them.

-You can stroll along Cannery Row and find a few tasting rooms with my favorite being A Taste of Monterey.
+You can stroll along Cannery Row and find a few tasting rooms.
+My favorite is A Taste of Monterey: Wine Market and Bistro.
 You will also find some local bars with some of the best local wines.

 You can also head out to Carmel Valley.
 This small, unincorporated village is home to more than 30 wineries.
 You can either drive out on your own or take the Grapevine Express from Carmel-by-the-Sea right to the door of several wineries in Carmel Valley.

 If you are interested in local art, then make sure to spend some time at the Monterey Museum of Art.
-It focuses its space on California art including historical pieces as well as modern art.
+It focuses its space on California art, including historical pieces, photography, and modern art.
 It has pieces dating from 1875 to the present day.

 It includes three distinct collections.
 The first is Early California Painting.
 These pieces are dated between 1875 and 1945 and show Monterey's history as an art colony.

-The other two collections are American Art, which has pieces from 1875 to 1945 also, and the Contemporary Art gallery with pieces from 1945 through to the present.
+The other two collections are American Art, which also has pieces from 1875 to 1945, and the Contemporary Art gallery with pieces from 1945 through to the present.

 >> Learn more about visiting the Monterey Museum of Art